chef/chef-web-docs/content/ctl_chef.md

   java       0.3.0                             4
   java                 Production     K8s      1
   K8s                  Production     K8s      1

 Cookbooks report saved to .chef-workstation/reports/cookbooks-20200722120938.txt
 ```

 More details of this summary report can be viewed in the text file, the location for which is given at the end of the summary.

-[Upgrade Lab](https://docs.chef.io/workstation/upgrade_lab) provides further details on how this command can be used in Chef client upgrade process.
+See the [Upgrade Lab](/workstation/upgrade_lab/#chef-report-cookbooks) documentation for additional
+information on upgrading Chef Infra Client.

 ## chef report nodes